xcp-ng/xcp-ng-org/docs/installation/migrate-to-xcp-ng.md

 On some systems (especially RHEL-based and SLES distributions) Xen drivers are not installed by default.
 Migrating a VM without these drivers can prevent the OS from detecting disks and network interfaces.

-Before shutting down the VM, install the drivers with:
+Before shutting down the VM, run this command to install the drivers:

 ```
 dracut --add-drivers "xen-blkfront xen-netfront" --force